hitch-hiker42/dives/README.md

 # dives
-An analogue for 'hikes' but for development-based learning
+An analogue for 'hikes' but for development-based learning.